amperity/amperity-docs/shared/destination_settings.rst

 .. setting-active-campaign-group-name-start

-The user group to which Amperity will send data.
+The name of the user group to which Amperity will send data.
 This group must exist in |destination-name| and must have permission to view and interact with the contact list.

 .. setting-active-campaign-group-name-end